 This increasingly common benefit saves you 3% on all purchases made outside of the United States.

 This perk doubles the manufacturer’s warranty up to one extra year.
 The extension only applies to warranties of three years or less, with a maximum of $10,000 per claim and $50,000 per cardholder.

 This perk helps you repair, replace, or reimburse you for purchases in the event of theft or damage.
 Claims must be made within 90 days of the purchase date, up to $500 per claim and $50,000 per cardholder.

 Capital One is infamous for pulling all three credit bureaus when applying for any of their cards.
 This rule is held over from when Capital One was mainly a subprime lender.
 It’s also the main reason why I personally don’t like them as an issuer.
 I don’t believe its necessary to pull all three bureaus for those with at least prime credit scores.

-I couldn’t help but compare this card to the other three mid-tier transferrable points cards.
-Like the Venture, all three similar cards have $95 annual fees.
+I couldn’t help but compare the Capital One Venture to the other three mid-tier transferrable points cards.
+Like the Venture, all three alternative cards have $95 annual fees (NOT waived the first year).
 However, only the Everyday Preferred charges the fee for the first year.